__ _ _ __ ___

 The openness of the Matrix ecosystem is a defining feature.
 That a user can choose which client and homeserver to use is a key part of that.

-We believe that, by adopting the OIDC model and making the division between the client and homeserver more explicit, we can better build trust in the open ecosystem and allow it to continue to grow and flourish.
+We believe that, by adopting the new auth model and making the division between the client and homeserver more explicit, we can better build trust in the open ecosystem and allow it to continue to grow and flourish.

 The branding trade-off is an interesting aspect of this: yes, as a client implementor you may lose some control over the branding of the login page.
-However, you gain from where the user has already signed in on their device - the user does not need to reauthenticate to use your client.
+However, you gain from a more streamlined authentication flow, as explained in better details in the motivation of MSC3861.

 Hang on, isn’t this just an MSC?
 It all sounds very final?